abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

             style: secondary
         highlight: false
       - title: Health
-        subtitle: For health and social care
+        subtitle: Health and social care
         price: ''
         details: >-
           You have a brilliant product